TodePond/TodePondDotCom/wikiblogarden/art/in-a-video/readme.md

 But sometimes they're merely an outlet for something that just needs to *be expressed*.
 They don't need to be expressed to anyone in particular.
 They just need to *be expressed* full stop.

-> You could say...
-They need to be expressed *to the earth itself*.
+> They need to be expressed *to the earth itself*.

 ## It's the same for us